corda/corda/docs/source/tools-checkpoint-agent.rst

 Flow diagnostic process
 ~~~~~~~~~~~~~~~~~~~~~~~

-Lets assume a scenario where have triggered a flow from a node (eg. node acting as a flow initiator) but the flow does not appear to complete.
+Lets assume a scenario where we have triggered a flow in a node (eg. node acting as a flow initiator) but the flow does not appear to complete.

 For example, you may see the following using the CRaSH shell ``flow watch`` command: